 Additionally, the American Society for Testing and Materials (ASTM) administers standards for Phase 1 Environmental Site Assessments.
 Similarly, these standards generally comply with the CERCLA’s Innocent Land Owner (ILO) defense policies.
 Purchasers looking to qualify for CERCLA liability protection require a comprehensive Phase 1 Environmental Site Assessment Report.
 And the Geo Forward team prepares Phase 1 ESA Reports to meet all of these requirements.

-In most cases, multiple parties fall under the “report user” category, and require reliance.
-Obligations to report or withhold the results of a Phase 1 ESA to outside parties or agencies can be complex.
+In most cases, multiple parties fall under the “report user” category and require reliance.
+And obligations to report or withhold the results of a Phase 1 ESA to outside parties or agencies can be complex.
 Thus, there is always a recommendation for professional consultation, along with advice under legal counsel.

 Upon the completion of a Phase 1 Environmental Site Assessment, environmental professionals are required to evaluate the presence of any Recognized Environmental Condition (REC) that could lead to subsurface contamination.
 Additionally, the ASTM standards require the evaluation of potential Controlled Recognized Environmental Conditions (CRECs) and Historical Recognized Environmental Conditions (HRECs).
 If no such conditions come to light during a Phase 1 ESA, the conclusions generally lead to a “No Further Action” recommendation.